ilndwhr/CoBra/CoBraAnnotator/README.md

-Pre-fill the UPOS, XPOS and FEATS columns with the inherited annotations from the parent compound.
+Pre-fill the UPOS, XPOS, FEATS and DEPREL columns with the inherited annotations from the parent compound and the new UD-extension tag.